AO-StreetArt/pip4blender/docs/pages/install.rst

 ============

 Pip4Blender is installed exactly like any other Blender add-on, and is distributed as a single Python file.
+The latest release can be downloaded from https://github.com/AO-StreetArt/pip4blender/releases.

 Add-on Install
 --------------